-Why do most jurisdictions not have these programs and many that did have abolished them?
-The hard evidence reveals that such programs are ineffective and fraught with abuse and indiscretions on the part of repair shops.
-An estimated 285,000 inspections are performed each year in Nova Scotia.
+An estimated 308,0001 inspections are performed each year in Nova Scotia.
 The cost to the public including the inspection fees and prescribed repairs (many of which are unnecessary) are estimated at $100 million dollars annually.
-Add to this the hard and soft costs associated with lost productivity and mental anguish and you have a colossal drain on the Nova Scotia economy.
+Add to this the hard and soft costs associated with lost productivity and mental anguish and you have a significant drain on the Nova Scotia economy.

 "We listened to the concerns of Nova Scotians and reviewed our program as well as those in place across Canada and around the globe.
 The program is being re-designed to make it more in line with national and international motor vehicle inspection programs.
 We are making changes that will balance road safety and consumer protection for all Nova Scotians."

 Interestingly, Nova Scotia was the first Canadian province to implement a mandatory inspection program back in 1967, however, the Province has never published any data which justifies its existence.
 If the program did improve road safety then the change in 2009 (from annual to every two years) should be evidenced in accident statistics.
 The history of mandatory inspection programs in Canada can be found in this research document from masters student, Justin Curtis Miedema, at Simon Fraser University in 2003.

 Data which supports the theory that periodic inspections improve road safety is non-existent, however, considerable data demonstrates that there isn't a correlation let alone a causal relationship.
 Potentially worse is the "Peltzman effect" - that people increase their risk tolerance and drive more aggressively because they perceive that their 'safety inspected' vehicle will protect them.
 If you accept that the variables of cars, roads and drivers are substantially the same in the US as they are in Canada, then the hard evidence out of the US should convince you that it's time to scrap the Nova Scotia MVI program altogether.